 Lauren Kiele DeLeon

-LAUREN KIELE DELEON is a graduate from SUNY Purchase College with a BA in Theatre & Performance Directing and minor in Playwriting.
-As an Uruguayan-American, Miami born and raised Latina theatre artist, Lauren’s work tends to focus on theatre for social change, new plays, climate change, and the female presenting body on stage.
-At Purchase, Lauren directed many productions in support of organizations including Planned Parenthood, My Sister’s Place, Standing Rock, and a non-profit she helped co-found called Mission Flint -- which partnered with The Public Theatre on Erika Dickerson-Despenza's play cullud wattah.
-She is in the process of training with Intimacy Directors International to become a certified Intimacy Director.
+LAUREN KIELE DELEON is an Uruguayan-American director, poet, and intimacy director.
+Lauren’s work tends to focus on theatre for social change, new plays, climate change, and the female presenting body on stage.
+While getting her BA in Theatre & Performance Directing and minor in Playwriting at SUNY Purchase, Lauren directed many productions in support of organizations including Planned Parenthood, My Sister’s Place, Standing Rock, and a non-profit she helped co-found called Mission Flint -- which partnered with The Public Theatre on Erika Dickerson-Despenza's play cullud wattah.
+She is in the process of training with Intimacy Directors and Choreographers Professionals to become a fully certified Intimacy Director.